parasource/rhosus/README.md

 ### Rhosus architecture

 In Rhosus there are two types of working units: Registry and Node.
-Node's only purpose is to store raw data on machine.
-The main complexity is on Registry, which decides, where to store data, how to store it and so on.
+Node's only purpose is to store raw blocks on machine.
+The main complexity is on Registry, which decides, where to store blocks, how to store it and so on.